gelijergensen/pyIKSFA/README.md

 # pyIKSFA

-## Incremental Kernel Slow Feature Analysis
+## Theory of Incremental Kernel Slow Feature Analysis

 Slow Feature Analysis (SFA) is an unsupervised learning method similar to Principal Component Analysis (PCA).
 It operates on the principle that important